rohitkotha10/OpenGLBase/README.md

 stbi texture loader
 glm math

 set SandBox as the startup project

+Branch to work on Abstracting classes for Shaders, Uniforms, Buffers, Textures, etc.